IzzatFirdaus/motac-irms/CODE_OF_CONDUCT.md

 - Give and gracefully accept constructive feedback
 - Accept responsibility and apologize for mistakes, learning from the experience
 - Focus on what is best for the community as a whole
+- Uphold the integrity and professionalism expected from a project under Kementerian Pelancongan, Seni dan Budaya Malaysia (MOTAC)

 ### Unacceptable Behavior Examples